microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 In this case the response to the initial request is a `201 Created` to indicate that the resource has been created or `200 OK` when the resource was replaced.
-The response body should be a representation of the resource that was created, and should include a `status` field to indicate whether the additional processing has completed.
+The response body should be a representation of the resource that was created, and should include a `status` field indicating the current status of the resource.
 A status monitor is created to track the additional processing and the ID of the status monitor is returned in the `Operation-Id` header of the response.
 The response must also include an `Operation-Location` header for backward compatibility.